3 Ways To Feel Hungry - WikiHow

 About This Article

 Erik Kramer, DO, MPH Co-authored by: Erik Kramer, DO, MPH Doctor of Osteopathic Medicine This article was co-authored by Erik Kramer, DO, MPH.
 Dr. Erik Kramer is a Board-Certified Primary Care Physician at the University of Colorado.
 With over 15 years of experience, his clinical interests include obesity and weight management, diabetes care, and preventive care, as well as embracing a holistic approach to primary care.
+He has provided physician coaching on obesity care and nutrition, bridging the gap in physician education and ensuring that patients receive the highest quality care.
+In 2023, he joined the Primary Care Diabetes lab to lead studies focused on diabetes technology.
+He is also the co-founder of the Colorado Obesity Society.
+Dr. Erik is an Assistant Professor in the Department of Family Medicine at the University of Colorado.
 He received his Doctorate in Osteopathic Medicine (D.O.) from the Touro University Nevada College of Osteopathic Medicine and completed his residency at Central Maine Medical Center.
-Dr. Kramer is a Diplomate of the American Board of Obesity Medicine.
-This article has been viewed 143,551 times.
-79 votes - 58% Co-authors: 7 Updated: December 1, 2025 Views: 143,551 Categories: Feeling Hungry
+This article has been viewed 145,306 times.
+80 votes - 58% Co-authors: 7 Updated: December 1, 2025 Views: 145,306 Categories: Feeling Hungry

 Medical Disclaimer